jupyter-ai-contrib/.github/profile/README.jinja2.md

 Our mission is to create modular, extensible building blocks that enable humans and AI to collaborate effectively in Jupyter environments.
 We focus on developing components that can be composed together to support a wide range of AI-assisted workflows, from code generation and data analysis to interactive learning and research.

-Jupyter AI Contrib is not currently an [official Jupyter subproject](https://jupyter.org/governance/list_of_subprojects.html), but we intend for this organization to become a new Jupyter AI subproject over time as we mature our governance, community, and technical foundations.
+While Jupyter AI Contrib was created by leaders in the Jupyter community, it is not currently an [official Jupyter subproject](https://jupyter.org/governance/list_of_subprojects.html).
+However, we intend for this organization to become an official Jupyter AI subproject over time as we mature our governance, community, and technical foundations.

 ## Community

 We welcome contributors of all backgrounds and skill levels!
 Whether you're fixing bugs, adding features, improving documentation, or sharing ideas, your contributions help make AI-assisted Jupyter workflows better for everyone.

-- **Code of Conduct**: All community members are expected to follow the [Jupyter Code of Conduct](https://github.com/jupyter/governance/blob/main/conduct/code_of_conduct.md).
+All community members are expected to follow the [Jupyter Code of Conduct](https://jupyter.org/governance/conduct/code_of_conduct.html).

-- **Discussions**: Join the conversation on [GitHub Discussions](https://github.com/orgs/jupyter-ai-contrib/discussions) to ask questions, share ideas, or propose new features.
+Please join the community conversation on [GitHub Discussions](https://github.com/orgs/jupyter-ai-contrib/discussions) to ask questions, share ideas, or propose new features.

 ## Stable Repositories

-These repositories are considered stable and ready for production use:
+We have marked the following repositories as being "stable".
+This status means the repos are, or are quickly becoming, stable and ready for production use.

 {% for repo in stable_repos %}
 - [**{{ repo.name }}**]({{ repo.url }}) - {{ repo.description or "No description available" }}